 Best Place to Study fund to augment the Valley Library learning and teaching spaces --The Valley Library is probably the most heavily used facility on the OSU campus.
 The introduction of 24-hour access 5 days a week expanded student access to our resources and facilities, including flexible learning space like that created in the Valley Library Learning Commons through donor support.
 Students have bestowed the Best Place to Study award upon OSU Libraries two years in a row since 2010-11.
 Donor support can help us to continue being the Best Place to Study by providing stimulating spaces where students can study alone or study together in groups.

-Please learn more about how you can be a part of helping OSU Libraries and Press transform the space by contacting Mike Moran, Director of Development, Scholarships and Universities Initiatives at (503) 553-3404 or Faye A. Chadwell, Donald and Delpha Campbell University Librarian and OSU Press Director, at (541) 737-7300.
+Please learn more about how you can be a part of transforming our space by contacting Mike Moran, Director of Development, Scholarships and Universities Initiatives at (503) 553-3404; Faye A. Chadwell, the Donald and Delpha Campbell University Librarian and OSU Press Director at (541) 737-7300; or Rhonda Hankins, Assistant to the University Librarian at (541) 737-4633.